nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_JOINING_DATA.md

 Create an API using `json-server` for the resources you created above to track campaign contributions.

-1. Create a `db.json` file containing all of the resources.
+1. Create a `database.json` file containing all of the resources.
 1. Define a few entries for each resource.
 Each resource must have a unique primary key.
 1. Establish relationships between the resources by storing primary key values as foreign keys on related objects.
 1. Run your API with the following command.
     ```sh
-    json-server --watch db.json
+    json-server -w database.json
     ```
 1. Use `fetch` to get all of the related data to build a card for each politician.
 It should list the bills they have sponsored, and any companies that have contributed to a PAC that has a shared interest for each bill.